gracexiao1029/XAI-IoT/Readme.md

 ## Feature Selection

 A Random Forest model is used to rank the importance of features.
-The results, including feature rankings, confusion matrix, and ROC curve on the test set, are visualized in the file **'Feature Engineering.ipynb'**.
+The results, including feature rankings, confusion matrix, and ROC curve on the test set, are visualized in the file 'Feature Engineering.ipynb'.

 Top N features are selected for the next training phase.
 To identify the best N, I save subsets of features with different importance thresholds: